arh-eu/gds-cpp-messages/README.md

 The code is separated into 3 different header files.
 The GDS Message types are declared in the `gds_types.hpp` file.
 The core functions for communication can be found in the `gds_connection.hpp` header.

 A `semaphore.hpp` is also added.
 This is not needed for user created applications, but our console client uses them.
+Another utility class is the `CountDownLatch`, which is used similar to a semaphore - also for the console client.

 Please note that the usual `ws://` or `wss://` prefix is _not_ needed in the URL (it will lead to a connection refusal as the `SimpleWebSocketClient` expects the URL without the scheme).